noenomblot/ADA_P3-jekyll/index.md

 # 2. Turning Reddit Data Into a Living Network {#part2}

-Reddit quietly accumulates vast amounts of interaction data — but in its raw form, it’s closer to noise than insight.
+Reddit quietly accumulates vast amounts of interaction data, but in its raw form.
+It’s closer to noise than insight.
 Using the **SNAP Reddit Hyperlink Network dataset**, we track how subreddits reference one another through shared hyperlinks and pair these connections with the sentiment that travels alongside them.
 The result is not just a static graph of links, but a **network of interactions**, where attention, emotion, and information move together.

 <details class="event-block">
   <summary>